FXCM, also known as Forex Capital Markets is a global forex provider trading in Australia as “FXCM Australia Limited”.

 – No dealing desk

 Spread & Fees FXCM Review

 Unlike any other Australian forex brokers, FXCM charges commissions on top of spreads.
-While both the commission levels and spreads are both reasonable, in combination they are considerably higher then other brokers such as Pepperstone.
+While both the commission levels and spreads are both reasonable, in combination they are considerably higher than other brokers such as Pepperstone.

-Our FXCM Review found that in certain circumstances they had the tightest spreads and overall lowest commission.
+Our FXCM review found that in certain circumstances they had the tightest spreads and overall lowest commission.
 Below shows how for EUR/USD trades the spreads are extremely low at 0.2 and the most popular AUD/USD pairing spread is 0.5.

 There are commissions on top of these spreads which also differ by currency trading pairing.
 Below shows these forex commissions structures.

-Overall, calculating the spreads and commission final fees is complicated but in most scenarios several other Australian forex brokers were seen as stronger in this area.
+Overall, calculating the spreads and commission final fees is complicated but in most scenarios, several other Australian forex brokers were seen as stronger in this area.